omegat-org/omegat/release/readme.txt

   - What you expected to see, and
   - What you saw instead.

-You can add copies of files, portions of the log, screenshots, anything that you think will help the developers with finding and fixing your bug.
+You can add copies of files, portions of the log, screen shots, anything that you think will help the developers with finding and fixing your bug.

 To browse the archives of the user group, go to: